pedrouzcategui/pedrouzcategui.com/blogposts/redux-overview.md

   }
 };
-// Supposing we have redux installed via NPM const store = createStore(counter); // We pass the reducer, remember a reducer is a function that receives a state and an action, and it returns a new state object
+// Supposing we have redux installed via NPM const store = createStore(counter);
+// We pass the reducer
+// Remember a reducer is a function
+// That receives a state and an action,
+// and it returns a new state object
 ```

 ## What does it mean to subscribe?